 Your health information may be used and disclosed by your physician, our employees, students in educational programs, volunteers and others outside our hospital and doctors’ offices that are involved in your care and treatment for the purpose of providing health care services to you.
 Your health information may also be used and disclosed for payment of your health care bills and to support the operation of the hospital and doctors’ offices.
 We may share medical information about you with each other as necessary to carry out treatment, payment, or our health care operations.
 We are also bound by law to release certain health information about you.

 Following are examples of the types of uses and disclosures of your health information that those who are bound by this notice may make.
 These examples in each type of use and disclosure are not meant to be all inclusive.

 For Treatment: We will use and disclose your health information to provide, coordinate, or manage your health care and related services by both us and other health care providers.
 For example, we would disclose your health information to doctors, social workers, therapists, or others who are helping to take care of you.
 We also may share health information about you to health care providers who may be involved in your care after you leave our services, such as a family doctor, specialist, or pharmacist.

-For Payment: Your protected health information will be used, as needed, to bill and collect payment for our health care services given to you.
-We may send your health information to your insurance company, a healthcare clearinghouse, or a third party for payment of services, such as a collection agency.
-We may also disclose your health information to another health care provider for payment activities of that entity.
+For Payment: Your protected health information will be used, as needed, to bill and collect payment for our health care services provided to you.
+We may send your health information to your insurance company, a healthcare clearinghouse, or a third party such as a collection agency, for payment of services.